 - Public AdministrationLearn to tackle the grand challenges our complex society faces from a political-administrative point of view and develop your own profile within a domain of your choice.

-- Spatial EngineeringNatural disasters, poverty, food shortage, epidemics, climate change: learn to tackle society’s greatest and most complex challenges with the use of spatial data.
+- Spatial EngineeringNatural disasters, poverty, food shortage, epidemics, climate change: learn to tackle society’s greatest and complex challenges using spatial data and technical and socio-economic knowledge.

 - Sustainable Energy TechnologyDo you feel called upon to make a valuable contribution to the sustainable energy transition?
 Become an expert in the development, implementation and integration of sustainable energy technologies.